 If you decide to buy TikTok followers from one of the unreputable sources, be prepared for them to not work in your favor.
 Purchased followers will not comment, share, like, view, or interact with your content at all, which raises a red flag for TikTok’s algorithm.
 The app will see that you have a high follower count, but no engagement, therefore rating your content as low-quality.
 On the other hand, those same companies are betting that you will continue to buy followers from them again out of frustration or hopes that suddenly those followers will also engage with you.

 If you are not getting real engagement from your videos, then this is not going to help you in the long run.
 You will not learn who is actually engaging with your content, will not see real impressions, and therefore won’t go.
 If you want to grow your brand or following, it would be best to stick to the rules and do it the right way.

-Building a following base is overwhelming if you do not have a plan in place.
-Luckily, we will review tactics that will help you gain organic TikTok followers, such as: posting consistently, engaging with the community, using hashtags effectively, and implementing paid promotion strategies.
+Building a follower base needs to be approached in a strategic way, with the end user in mind and a blueprint in place.
+Luckily, we will review tactics that will help you gain organic TikTok followers, such as: posting consistently, engaging with the community, using hashtags effectively, and adding a boost through the right paid promotion strategies.

 The best way to gain traction with any skill or practice is through iteration.
-The name of the game on TikTok is consistency and learning through iteration.
-When posting consistently, you can learn which videos worked, flopped, had the most impressions, watch time, CTR, and so on.
+The name of the game on TikTok is consistency and learning through the process.
+When posting at a stable rate, you can learn which videos worked, flopped, had the most impressions, watch time, CTR, and so on.

-Content buckets are built on the value proposition from your brand that helps you stand out from your competition.
-If you are a Wedding Photographer, the value proposition might be that you have a specific aesthetic that others do not.
+Content buckets are built on the value propositions and differentiators of your brand that help you stand out from your competition.
+For example, if you are a Wedding Photographer, the value proposition might be that you have a specific aesthetic or perspective that others do not.